boutiques/boutiques/GETTING_STARTED.md

   - Your directory should now contain a ~70MB file called `boutiques_example1_test.simg`.

 ## 5. Try it out!
-- Run `pytest` in the `boutiques/tools/python` directory to run all tests.
+- Run `pytest` in the base directory to run all tests
 - Run an individual test file with `pytest boutiques/tests/test_<something>.py`
 - Validate your code style by running:
   - `pycodestyle --max-line-length=80 boutiques/*.py boutiques/tests/*.py`